-92. On information and belief, one or more of the Amazon '733 Products enable each of the host processors to reconfigure information on available host processors responsive to the receipt of broadcast information of capacity and load information.
+92. On information and belief, one or more of the Oracle '733 Products enable each host processor to broadcast load information of its processor capacity and search queue length to at least one other of a plurality of host processors.